PhaniBhaskarReddyPadala/Online-Sales-Dashboard/README.md

 A special note of gratitude to **Dr. Tanima Thakur Ma'am**, my mentor, for her invaluable support, feedback, and encouragement throughout the project.

 ---

-If you want, I can now also **add your GitHub repo link, live dashboard link, and LinkedIn post** at the top so it looks complete for portfolio purposes.
-Would you like me to add that?